Main content

 • This fund supports up to $300 in classroom materials that may not be covered by regular departmental funds or honoraria for non-Emory guest artists.

-• You may submit only one application per semester and only one application per course (i.e. co-teachers cannot both apply for the same course).
+• You may submit only one application per course (i.e. co-teachers cannot both apply for the same course).

 • We do not fund the purchase of technology/hardware (computers, voice recorders, iPads, etc.), food, or drink.